cyber-sushi/makima/README.md

 When using analog sticks in `cursor` or `scroll` mode, normally, they're always active.
 However, if you specify a list of keys or modifiers in `LSTICK_ACTIVATION_MODIFIERS` or `RSTICK_ACTIVATION_MODIFIERS`, they'll only be active when the modifiers are pressed.\
 Example:
 ```
-#only move the cursor when select and start are pressed
+# Only move the cursor when Select and Start are pressed
 LSTICK = "cursor"
 LSTICK_ACTIVATION_MODIFIERS = "BTN_SELECT-BTN_START"
 ```